rayuukko/rayuko-web/README.md

 -you will inevitably get a virus, there is no Safe Browsing

--source is fully available and free to edit (GNU GPL)
+-source is fully available and free to edit (BSD 3 clause)

 # DOWNLOAD AT YOUR OWN RISK, I AM NOT LIABLE IF SOMETHING GOES WRONG.
 # THIS PRODUCT IS GIVEN TO YOU WITH NO WARRANTY, SO IF IT BREAKS, FIX IT YOURSELF.